spotify-api/spotify-api.js/README.md

 ```

 > Remember that you need scoped token for Client.user and Client.user.player which uses current user api endpoints...

+# Examples

+These are just some small examples, you can view the docs for a more brief documentation...

 ## Tracks